 5) Make sure none of your furniture or drapes are blocking return vents.

-If your air conditioner still freezes up when you turn it back on, call an air conditioner contractor for help.
+If your air conditioner still freezes up when you turn it back on, call an air conditioner contractor for expert AC repair.